Pollinator Gardens

 Salvia greggi

-Native to Texas, this salvia is valued for its adaptability to garden soils, very long blooming season, and as a magnet for hummingbirds.
+Native to Texas, this salvia is valued for its adaptability to garden soils, very long blooming season, and its attraction for hummingbirds.
 It is also one of the many plants named for Josiah Gregg.

 Dwarf Mexican Petunia ‘Katie’